From Nursery to Primary School

 Children new to our Reception Class will have the opportunity to visit our school with their parents in the summer term.
 They will meet the staff, and be able to explore the classrooms and learning areas, so that they are familiar with the environment when they start school in September.
 It is our hope that the children joining our school will feel comfortable and excited by their new surroundings, ahead of their first day of school.
 This allows for relationships to be developed and any questions or concerns to be answered in good time.

-New to Reception children start school on the Monday of the first full week in September, and attend full time, staying for lunch.
-Staff will spend the first weeks focusing on settling them in, getting them used to routines, and helping them to feel happy, safe and comfortable in our school.
+New to Reception children start school on the first day of the first full week in September, and attend just for the morning until 11:30.
+The second day of school will be until 12:30pm with children having lunch in school.
+The third day on wards will be a full school day.
+Staff will spend the first few weeks focusing on settling them in, getting them used to routines, and helping them to feel happy, safe and comfortable in our school.

 It is our priority to support you and your children, therefore we welcome any feedback and support from parents and carers on making this process successful.

 We work in partnerships with our local secondary schools to ensure that our young people feel confident about their next destination.
 Making that move into a new environment is challenging enough without knowing you'll be the youngest and newest ones there!

 Through meetings with a teacher from your destination school happening at the Academy, we hope to help ease some of those nerves for our children.
 We therefore ensure that every child in our care gets the chance to meet with somebody from their chosen secondary school before the summer term is over of Year 6.
 We also encourage this to happen in groups so that pupils are aware that they are not going to be alone.

 Visit days are arranged with the local secondary schools, where one of our teachers or support staff will accompany children to and from their new school.
 They will get the chance to explore their new learning environments and meet their whole class, making friends before the start of September.

 We strongly encourage parents with any concerns about the the transitional periods to come and speak to our Principal.